LRombaut/hiking_oracle/README.md

 The simplest model is the most strongly supported by the WAIC measure, and has the advantage of being the easiest to interpret.
 I therefore decided to use a binary indicator variable for rain in subsequent models.

-# 'Tis the Season...Year and Season Effects
+# 'Tis the Season...Year, Season and Sunday Effects

 The hiking group has existed for 5 years.
 In that time the number of people who are in the group has grown, so has the number of people available to sign up for hikes.
 To capture this effect I tested three different models.
 The first model (m4.0) considers the first year (2022) to be different from all subsequent years because the group was just starting up.
 The second model (m4.1) assumes a linear trend from the year the group was started up to the present.
 Model 3 (m4.2) gives each year its own individual year effect.